ddooley/ddooley.github.io/_pages/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_lee_data_property_age.png">

-An ontology **`data property`** is a relation from an entity instance straight to some literal datatype value (an RDF number or string for example) that is a measure/estimate of what that data property is about.
+An ontology **`data property`** is a relation from an entity instance straight to some literal datatype value (an RDF number, string or date for example) that is a measure/estimate of what that data property is about.
 In an ontology one might find a `has age` data property used to express that Lee's age is 12, as shown to the right.
 OBI shies away from this approach, as explained below.

 <br clear="both">